+- Discharged Battery Positive (+) Terminal

+- 2. Discharged Battery Negative (-) Grounding Point

+- 3. Good Battery Negative (-)

+Terminal

-- 1. Discharged Remote Battery Positive Terminal - 2.
-Discharged Remote Battery Negative Ground Terminal - 3.
-Good Battery Negative Terminal - 4.
-Good Battery Positive Terminal
+4. Good Battery Positive (+) Terminal

-The jump start remote positive terminal (1) and the remote negative ground terminal (2) for the discharged battery are on the driver side of the vehicle.
+The discharged battery positive (+) terminal and the discharged battery negative (-) grounding point are on the driver side of the vehicle.

-The jump start negative terminal (3) and positive terminal (4) are on the battery of the vehicle providing the jump start.
+The good battery negative (-) terminal and the good battery positive (+) terminal are on the battery of the vehicle providing the jump start.

-The positive jump start connection for the discharged battery is under a cover.
+The discharged battery positive (+) terminal is under a cover.
 Remove the cover to expose the terminal.

-1. Check the other vehicle.
+Check the other vehicle.
 It must have a 12-volt battery with a negative ground system.